Diese Informationen stehen leider nicht in deutscher Sprache zur Verfügung. Deshalb bieten wir Ihnen den englischen Text an.

 Group Reporting Manual

 Kendrion has implemented a Group Reporting Manual governing all operating companies to provide for correct financial reporting.
-The Manual is continually updated.
-To this end the company has implemented measures including the formation of the Kendrion Group Reporting Committee, with representatives from the operating companies.
+The Group Reporting Manual is continually updated.
+To this end Kendrion has implemented measures including the formation of the Kendrion Group Reporting Committee, with representatives from the operating companies.
 Reporting sets are standardised based on a standard Chart of Accounts.
-A Corporate Social Responsibility Reporting Manual has also been implemented to ensure correct non-financial reporting.
+A Corporate Social Responsibility Reporting Manual has also been implemented to ensure accurate and reliable reporting of non-financial data.

 Planning and control cycle